Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

 Choosing and establishing the right product line

-Likely your first year in business will be spent refining your menu or list of offerings.
+Likely your first year in business will include the challenge of refining your menu or list of offerings.
 This involves some trial and error while assessing which products sell best and which fall behind.
 The key here is being flexible.
-Don’t stay hung up on a product that isn’t working for your customers or business style.
+Don’t stay hung up on a bakery good that isn’t working for your customers or business style.

 Keeping the product as fresh as possible

 A small hurdle to be aware of is simply keeping baked goods fresh for purchase.
-This challenge is unique to bakeries, as many baked goods lose quality very quickly when not consumed quickly.
+This challenge is unique to bakeries, as many baked goods lose quality very quickly.

-To ensure freshness and quality for your products, investing in enclosed display cases, refrigerated cases, and covered trays is key.
+To ensure freshness and quality for your baked goods, investing in enclosed display cases, refrigerated cases, and covered trays is key.
 In the case of an online shop, it means the best airtight shipping boxes, quick shipping times, and clear delivery instructions.

 Establishing a web presence for new and existing customers

-Critical to any small business in that first year is to establish a solid online presence.
-It’s not enough to rely on word of mouth and the quality of your product, amazing as it may be, to get new customers.
+A critical challenge of any small business in that first year is to establish a solid online presence.
+It’s not enough to rely on word of mouth and the quality of your product, to get new customers.
 Instead, things like social media accounts, Yelp reviews, and a clear, easy-to-use website are crucial.

 Maintaining your web presence can feel like a hurdle at times but there are countless online tools to help you save time and focus on what’s most important–the actual business.